World's first clinical trial on Covid booster vaccine launched in the UK

-The world’s first clinical trial on a Covid-19 booster jab has launched in the UK, Matt Hancock has announced.
+THE world’s first clinical trial on a Covid-19 booster jab has launched in the UK.

 Thousands of volunteers will get a booster jab as part of the trial.